-Sustaining Life With Mesothelioma
+Sustaining Life with Mesothelioma

 Mesothelioma and its treatment are challenging for both patients and loved ones.
 As a cancer patient, you likely face issues and challenges that others may never understand.
 A mesothelioma diagnosis, however, is not a prison sentence.
 Your unique prognosis does not define how you will live the rest of your life.
-A mesothelioma diagnosis is life-changing.
+Surviving a mesothelioma diagnosis is life-changing.
 The burden of anxiety or depression you carry each day can be mind-bending, and the journey you’re enduring is rigorous.
 Treatments, surgeries, guilt, and physical pain all make it challenging to keep going.
 As a surviving mesothelioma patient, there is a life to live beyond your diagnosis.
 Your cancer journey can bring new meaning to your life.

-Use others like you as Inspiration
+Use Others Like You as Inspiration

 Support groups and resources: